matttrent/matttrent.com/src/remote-development.md

     LocalForward 9999 localhost:8888                    # forward ipython notebook
 ```

 The section starts with a `Host` line that contains both a nickname for the server and the full URL for the server.
 The `HostName` line repeats the full URL.
 The `User` line has the username to log in to the remote server.  `IdentifyFile` points to the SSH key generated to allow logging into the server  without a password.
-Lastly the `LocalForward` line redirects a port from the laptop to the server so we can view IPython notebooks.
+Lastly the `LocalForward` line redirects a port from the laptop to the server so we can view Jupyter notebooks.

 I can now type `ssh aws-deeplearn` and log in without any extra steps.
 Additionally,  any program that SSHs to the full hostname can log in without any extra steps.
 And we'll add some additional things as we go.